 Sunbury is a somewhat small city located in the state of Pennsylvania.
 With a population of 9,652 people and four constituent neighborhoods, Sunbury is the 113th largest community in Pennsylvania.
-Sunbury has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Sunbury was built prior to World War II, making it one of the older and more historic cities in the country.

 As is often the case in a small city, Sunbury doesn't have a public transportation system that people use to get to and from their jobs every day.

 The per capita income in Sunbury in 2010 was $18,259, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $73,036 for a family of four.

 The people who call Sunbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sunbury residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sunbury include Irish, Polish, Italian, and English.
+Important ancestries of people in Sunbury include Irish, Polish, English, and Italian.